About Recycle Rewards

 How do I register as a Donation Partner for Recycle Rewards?

-Further information relating to eligibility and the registration process can be found at www.recyclerewards.com.au and you can apply to be registered as a Donation Partner through the registration portal which is open now.
-We will then determine whether your organisation is eligible (under the relevant regulations) to become a Donation Partner.
+Further information relating to eligibility and the registration process can be found at www.recyclerewards.com.au/fundraising and you can apply to be registered as a Donation Partner through the registration portal which is open now.
+TOMRA Cleanaway will then determine whether your organisation is eligible (under the relevant regulations) to become a Donation Partner.
 If your organisation is eligible, you will be provided with a Donation Partner ID.

-How much can our organisation raise per drink container?
+How much will our organisation raise per drink container?

-For every eligible drink container that your organisation returns you will earn 10 cents.
+For every eligible drink container that is returned on behalf of your organisation you will receive the full 10 cent refund.

 Donations